127 Beacon

 By the 1932-1933 winter season, 127 Beacon was once again the home of Lucy Frothingham and her daughter, Dorothea.

 During the 1933-1934 winter season, Lucy and Dorothea Frothingham lived at the Hotel Lincolnshire at 20 Charles and 127 Beacon was the home of Quincy Adams Shaw, II, and his wife, Naneen Campbell (Mitchell) Adams.
-They also maintained a home in Manchester, which was their primary residence.
+They also maintained a home in Beverly Farms, which was their primary residence.

 During the 1934-1935 winter season, Lucy and Dorothea Frothingham were living at 127 Beacon once again.

-Karl Berggren and his wife, Constance F. (Stanley) Berggren, lived at 82 Shepton in Dorchester in the early 1940s but had moved to 127 Beacon by 1943.
+Karl Berggren and his wife, Constance Frothingham (Stanley) Berggren, lived at 574 Norfolk in Mattapan.
+After acquiring 127 Beacon they moved there and operated the lodging house.
+In about 1940 they moved to Dorchester and then back to their home in Mattapan, but resumed living at 127 Beacon by 1943.
 They continued to live and operate a lodging house there until the early 1970s.

 Constance Berggren died in January of 1973 and Karl Berggren moved soon thereafter.